4a656666/PeglinMapMod/README.md

 ## Configuration
 The mod can be configured using the `BepInEx/config/PeglinMapMod.cfg` file.

 Note: the config mentions 'event' and 'random' room types.
-Both appear as a question mark on the map, but 'event' rooms can only be a scenario while 'random' rooms can be an event, battle, elite fight, or relic.
+Both appear as a question mark on the map, but 'event' rooms can only be a scenario while 'random' rooms can be an event, battle, or relic.